BaddieBear251/BaddieBear251/README.md

 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me Messenger, and facebook
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: i can put my foot all the way to my head
+- ⚡ Fun fact: i can put both of my feet all the way to my head then run on my knees

 <!---
 BaddieBear251/BaddieBear251 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.